-Kevin Keegan has vowed never to return to St James's Park whilst Mike Ashley is Newcastle United owner after launching an explosive attack on the Sports Direct tycoon.
+Kevin Keegan vows never to return to St James's Park whilst Mike Ashley is Newcastle owner

 Speaking in his new book: My Life In Football, the Magpies great revealed he has no interest in being associated with the club while Ashley's reign continues.

 The 67-year-old said he is looking forward to the day Newcastle is free of Ashley, stating he does not want to share the same oxygen as 'these people' in what is a 'self-harm' tenure from Ashley.